 In the last decade, the popularity of avocados has absolutely exploded.
 So much so that the obsession millennials seem to have with this particular fruit has become a bit of a joke, and not always a friendly one.

-But avocado is popular for good reason.
-The health benefits are numerous.
-It’s packed with vitamins, it’s a great source of potassium, good for your cholesterol, and most relevant to us, it’s good for your hair too.
+But avocado is popular for good reason. it’s a great source of potassium, good for your cholesterol, and most relevant to us, it’s good for your hair too.

 Avocado is high in what are known as monounsaturated fats, the kind of fats that are beneficial for you and as it pertains to your hair, they will ensure that you retain moisture and that your hair doesn’t suffer any weather damage.